codeforamerica/lv-trucks-map/doc/api-documentation.md

 ### Locations API

 The locations response adheres to the [GeoJSON specification](http://geojson.org/).
 This allows any open-source map-based application, not just the Food Trucks Map, to make use of the response returned by the API.
-We will only cover portions of this response that the Food Trucks Map requires.
+We will not describe all the points of the GeoJSON specification but cover only portions of the response that the Food Trucks Map requires.

 #### Sample response
 ```